Ila-bura/MewMes_API/README.md

 - Back in Heroku in the deploy tab: Select the Deployment Method (GitHub), select the project repository name from Github, and connect.
 Next in the Manual deploy section, choose the Master Branch, then click Deploy Branch.

 - Once complete, click "Open App" to view.

+### **Steps to Fork the repository**

+1. Log in to GitHub.
+2. Go to the repository [MewMes_API](https://github.com/Ila-bura/MewMes_API).
+3. Click the Fork button in the top right hand corner.
+4. A copy of the repo will be available in your GitHub repositories list

+#### **Steps to clone the repository**
+1. Log in to GitHub.
+2. Go to the repository [MewMes_API](https://github.com/Ila-bura/MewMes_API).
+3. Click on the green code button next to the green gitpod button.
+4. Select how you would like to clone, ie. with HTTPS, SSH or GitHub CLI, and copy the link provided.
+5. Open the terminal of your IDE and change the current working directory to the location you want to use for the cloned directory.
+6. Type the git clone command followed by the link you copied in step 4.
+7. Set up your virtual environement and install the packages from requirements.txt.
+    - To install packages type the following command into the terminal: pip3 install -r requirements.txt

 ## **Credits**